 In addition, statutory paid leave is provided in the following circumstances:

-- 2 days where the employee has one child under age 16 (four days per disabled child)
+- 2 days where the employee has one child under the age of 16 (four days per disabled child)

-- 4 days where the employee has two children under age 16 (six days per disabled child)
+- 4 days where the employee has two children under the age of 16 (six days per disabled child)

 - A total of 7 days where the employee has more than two children under age 16 (nine days per disabled child)

 - 2 days in case of the death of a relative.

 Unpaid leave is provided in the following circumstances:

 - Family care leave where the duration of care (subject to a maximum of two years) in case of caring for a relative for more than 30 days

 - Military service leave – the duration of actual reserve military service.